Florida ranks No. 2 in hot car deaths involving children

 "If you make it a practice keeping your keys high and out of reach, they can't gain access to the car," she said.

-It’s also important to note that your vehicle can heat up very quickly.
+It's also important to note that a vehicle can heat up very quickly.
 It only takes 10 minutes to heat up 19 degrees.
-So, on a hot day like Tuesday where it’s 87 degrees inside your car, it’s already 106 degrees.
+So, on a hot day like Tuesday when it's 87 degrees inside a vehicle, it's already 106 degrees.

 When the child in this tragedy was taken to the hospital, his temperature was 107 degrees.

-The arrest affidavit said there is a safety mechanism in the SUV Fidele was driving, which reminds drivers to look in the rear seat.
+The arrest affidavit said there is a safety mechanism in the SUV that Fidele was driving which reminds drivers to look in the rear seat.